hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 5. Input and Output types:-
    Public functions in Solidity cannot accept certain data types as inputs or outputs, such as mappings.
-   Arrays can be used as both input and output parameters.
+Arrays can be used as both input and output parameters.<br>
    Example-
    ```
    function arrayInput(uint256[] memory _arr) public {}
    function arrayOutput() public view returns (uint256[] memory) {}
    ```
 6. Call functions with Key-value inputs:-
-   Functions can be called with key-value inputs, providing a more readable way to pass arguments.
+   Functions can be called with key-value inputs, providing a more readable way to pass arguments.<br>
    Example-
    ```
    function someFuncWithManyInputs(uint256 x, uint256 y, uint256 z, address a, bool b, string memory c) public pure returns (uint256) {}
    function callFuncWithKeyValue() external pure returns (uint256) {}
    ```
 7. View functions:-
    View functions are declared using the view keyword.
-View functions can read the state but cannot change it.
+View functions can read the state but cannot change it.<br>
    They promise not to modify the state of the contract.
-They are typically used to retrieve and examine data from the contract without altering its state.
+They are typically used to retrieve and examine data from the contract without altering its state.<br>
    Example-
    ```
    function addToX(uint256 y) public view returns (uint256) {